TheShankapotomus/RingPong/README.md

 File: udp_server.c/.h

--   Is the UDP server implementation, it uses a few global variables so that minimal state can be held while allowing control of sending and receiving to be handled outside of the scope of the file directly.
-A educational reference for this development can be found at this [Rutgers tutorial](https://www.cs.rutgers.edu/~pxk/417/notes/sockets/udp.html); the man pages for [recvfrom](https://linux.die.net/man/2/recvfrom) and [sendto](https://linux.die.net/man/2/sendto) were also used heavily.
+-   Is the UDP server implementation; it uses a few global variables so that minimal state can be held while allowing control of sending and receiving to be handled outside the scope of the file directly.
+An educational reference for this development can be found at this [Rutger's tutorial](https://www.cs.rutgers.edu/~pxk/417/notes/sockets/udp.html); the man pages for [recvfrom](https://linux.die.net/man/2/recvfrom) and [sendto](https://linux.die.net/man/2/sendto) were also used.

 File: main.c

 - Imploys the CLI interface and main handling of the system logic.
-If it were to be implemented on a real embedded system, a loop that waits for a system signal would need to be employed around the main logic (the location of which is marked in the file).
+If it were implemented on a real embedded system, a loop that waits for a system signal would need to be employed around the main logic (the location of which is marked in _main.c_).
 As such, testing is limited to the states that one can change through the CLI and dynamic change in system state is currently not possible.

 #### ADC Implementation